Email Verification

 Social media platforms can also help confirm email addresses.
 Many users connect their accounts on LinkedIn and X (Twitter) with their primary contact details.
 Searching the username part of the email can lead to profiles that verify the person behind the address.

 These checks provide extra clues that an address is real, but they do not guarantee that the mailbox can receive messages.
-They are best viewed as helpful additions alongside proper verification tools.
+They are best viewed as helpful additions alongside proper verification tools, especially if you are already using online tools or online services to enrich lead data.

 Even small mistakes can turn valid emails into invalid addresses.
 A missing “@,” extra space, or wrong domain extension creates a non-functional email address that will bounce every time.
 Syntax checks highlight these errors before they damage sender reputation.